-The Doctor of Philosophy in Health Services Research (HSR) program actively assists students in obtaining research assistantship opportunities on various grant-funded projects with faculty in the Boston University School of Public Health, School of Medicine, or in the US Department of Veteran Affairs Center of Excellence affiliated with the Department.
+The Doctor of Philosophy in Health Services Research (HSR) program provides funding to all students admitted into the program for four years.
+These funding opportunities include obtaining research assistantship opportunities on various grant-funded projects with faculty in the Boston University School of Public Health, School of Medicine, or in the US Department of Veteran Affairs Research Centers affiliated with the Department.
 Doctoral students are also encouraged to seek out teaching assistantships within the School of Public Health.

-The program offers doctoral level training programs in health disparities and addiction, HIV and HCV.
+The program offers doctoral level training programs in health disparities, healthy policy and economics, and addiction, HIV and HCV.

 Our program has been awarded a T32 training grant in health disparities from the Agency for Healthcare Research and Quality that offers full-time tuition, AHRQ-specified pre-doctoral stipend, health insurance, and travel to conferences for the first two years of doctoral study.

 The Partnered Evidence-based Policy Resource Center (PEPReC) is a group of health economists and health services researchers that provides timely, rigorous data analysis to support the development of high-priority policy, planning, and management initiatives.
 PEPReC also coordinates and supports the design and implementation of randomized program evaluations with strong potential to improve the quality and efficiency of VA healthcare.
 Trainees will learn to analyze very large administrative databases and make valid causal inferences regarding clinical outcomes, costs, and quality of care.
 Research Assistantships at PEPReC provide a stipend and full tuition coverage for at least four years.

 Addiction, HIV, and HCV